-Reconciliation with the ESO's 2021 FES
+Reconciliation with the ESO's 2022 FES

-This section provides a comparison between the SP Distribution forecasts and the ESO's 2021 FES for key building blocks.
+This section provides a comparison between the SP Manweb forecasts and the ESO's 2022 FES for key building blocks.

 As we explain in Section 4, we use the ESO's FES as a starting point for our DFES forecasts.
-However the FES is not detailed enough for our requirements, so we significantly augment it to provide a much more regionally reflective and geographically granular view.
-This is done using a combination of top-down and bottom-up assessments, stakeholder feedback, devolved government policy and plans, and other regional data.
+However the FES is not detailed enough for our requirements, so we augment it to provide a much more regionally reflective and geographically granular view.
+This is done using a combination of top-down and bottomup assessments, stakeholder feedback, devolved government policy and plans, and other regional data.